moullos/Mitigate/README.md

 MITIG&TE is currently under development.
 Current coverage [here](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https://raw.githubusercontent.com/moullos/Mitigate/master/examples/Coverage.json).

 ## Quick Start and Example
-If you would like to try MITIG&TE you can either compile it yourself (recommended) or use the latest released version.
+If you would like to try MITIG&TE you can either compile it yourself for now.
+CI for automated binaries is coming soon.
 For maximum effectiveness, consider running MITIG&TE as an administrator and specifying a user for the least privilege checks.
 Ideally, that user should have the same privileges as a typical end-user in your environment.
 By default, MITIG&TE performs the checks for the last logged-in user.
 When executed, MITIG&TE will pull the latest ATT&CK information and iterate over all the Windows techniques, pulling information on the mitigations defined for each one.
 ```
 Mitigate.exe -OutFile=results.json                 # Outputs findings into results.json
 Mitigate.exe -OutFile=results.json -UserName=user1 # Outputs findings into results.json and performs least privileges checks for user1